sivarajans/Handbook/Javascript_Regular_Expression_CheatSheet.md

 1. `"string".match(/pattern/)` - provides the following output.
 If `g` global search then,
 Returns an array containing all the matched elements.
-else
+OR
 array - containing matched string in index 0 along with capturing group values from index 1 to n.
 index - the first matched index position
 input - original input string

 2. `"string".search(/pattern/)` - find the index of the first matched position, else -1